innovate-invent/innovate-invent.github.io/_posts/2021-02-11-Galaxy-tips.md

 amounts of time and money building these pipelines.
 You want to ensure that that investment is secure against changes in the software over time.
 Storing as a data structure means that the pipeline can readily be queried and transformed by any software that can read that structure format (JSON/YAML).
 The other mentioned solutions store their pipeline descriptions as code.
-This means that you would have to either write a complex syntax parser to try to transform the pipeline to another solutions format, or manually reimplement the pipeline.
+This means that you would have to either write a complex syntax parser to transform the pipeline to another solutions format, or manually reimplement the pipeline.
 Manually reimplementing the pipeline is always going to be plagued with mistakes and failure to capture subtle or implicit functionality.